History of Czechs in Baltimore: 20th century

 Many working-class Central and Eastern European immigrants, including Czechs, settled in the Curtis Bay neighborhood in the late 1800s and early 1900s, where many attended the St. Athanasius Roman Catholic Church.
 However, by 1925 the church had become majority Polish as many Polish immigrants settled in the neighborhood.

 With further construction in Little Bohemia the Czech community continued to grow.
 By 1927, the construction was finished in Little Bohemia.
 As the Czech population continued to expand, Czechs began to move into Patterson Park and became an important component of the neighborhood's growth.

-The Czechoslovakian Society of America founded a duckpin bowling league in 1946.
+The Czechoslovak Society of America founded a duckpin bowling league in 1946.
 Many of the early members were Czech-American soldiers returning from World War II.

 During WWII, many Czech and Slovak coal-miners from Pennsylvania settled in South Baltimore, particularly in Curtis Bay.
 Many of these Czechs and Slovaks from Pennsylvania joined the St. Athanasius Roman Catholic Church, adding to the number of Czech congregants that already attended the church.
 The church still had a number of Czech-American members by 2003.
 Czech-Americans and Slovak-Americans in Baltimore during WWII were strongly opposed to Adolf Hitler and the German occupation of Czechoslovakia.

 After the War, Czechs and Slovaks concentrated in the Collington Avenue area began to move out of the neighborhood and dispersed widely across Baltimore city.

 During the 1950s, many Czech-Americans began to disperse from Little Bohemia while many African-Americans began to move into the area.

 In 1954, Sokol Jednota Blesk moved its organization to a new building on the 2900 block of East Madison Street.
 A few years later in 1962, the organization changed its name to Sokol Baltimore.

-In the 1960 United States Census, Czech-Americans comprised 57.5% of the foreign-born population in Southeast Baltimore's tract 7-3.
+In the 1960 United States census, Czech-Americans comprised 57.5% of the foreign-born population in Southeast Baltimore's tract 7–3.
 The Czech community was then centered in Baltimore's Ward 7.

 The Fairmount and Chapel Streets Permanent Building, Savings and Loan Association No 1 Inc. changed its name in 1960 to the Fairmount Federal Savings and Loan Association, Inc. In 1963, they moved their headquarters to Baltimore's suburb of Rosedale.

 During the 1964 presidential election, leaders of the Maryland Democratic Party directed a campaign against George Wallace in the ethnic neighborhoods of East Baltimore, which included deploying "big name" politicians and dispensing free beer to the locals.
 Senator Daniel Brewster's election campaign especially targeted the Bohemian, Italian, and Polish areas of Baltimore populated by unionized skilled workers.